 The companies in question include many popular chain restaurants that you may eat at occasionally, or even all the time.
 It’s wise to know where your dining dollars are going.

 To that end, here are five food chains that are helmed or founded by owners who support right-wing politics.

 It won’t be news to many readers that Chick-fil-A’s owner is deeply entrenched in conservative politics and social issues.
 The chain has been in the news many a time for its owner’s anti-gay attitudes, in particular.

 The latest Chick-fil-A hubbub has been especially high-profile.
-Chain president Dan Cathy, who is the son of Chick-fil-A founder S. Truett Cathy, said in a recent interview with the Baptist Pressthat “as an organization we can operate on biblical principles.”
+Chain president Dan Cathy, who is the son of the late Chick-fil-A founder S. Truett Cathy, said in a 2012 interview with the Baptist Pressthat “as an organization we can operate on biblical principles.”
 Asked about the company’s support of the "traditional family,” Cathy answered, “Well, guilty as charged....We are very much supportive of the family -- the biblical definition of the family unit....We know that it might not be popular with everyone, but thank the Lord, we live in a country where we can share our values and operate on biblical principles.”

 Though Chick-fil-A’s attitudes were no secret, this was a bold statement.
 Unsurprisingly, a strong backlash led by gay rights supporters has ensued.
 (Meanwhile, the anti-gay side has been vocal in its support of the company.)